View this document as: a single page | multiple pages.

 authentication intent

 The process of confirming the claimant’s intent to authenticate or reauthenticate by requiring user intervention in the authentication flow.
 Some authenticators (e.g., OTPs) establish authentication intent as part of their operation.
-Others require a specific step, such as pressing a button, to establish intent.
-Authentication intent is a countermeasure against use by malware at the endpoint as a proxy for authenticating an attacker without the subscriber’s knowledge.
+Others require a specific step to establish intent, such as pressing a button.
+Authentication intent is a countermeasure against malware at the endpoint as a proxy for authenticating an attacker without the subscriber’s knowledge.

 authentication protocol